19

 [1]The Independent, Feb.
 2, 2015

-2 Responses to “Uncommonly Common”
+2 responses to “Uncommonly Common”

-1. 1 Lorna Turley
+1. Lorna Turley Avatar

 Very good, we have strayed a long way from what Jesus taught the disciples, makes one wonder if the end is coming sooner than we think.